 Prof. Dr. Xingyi Zhang received the B.Sc. from Fuyang Normal College in 2003, and the M.Sc. in 2006 and Ph.D. in 2009 both from Huazhong University of Science and Technology.
 Currently, he is a professor in the School of Computer Science and Technology, Anhui University.
 His main research interests include unconventional models and algorithms of computation, multi-objective evolutionary optimization and membrane computing.
 He is the chair of 2017 Data Driven Optimization of Complex Systems and Applications and 2015 Asian Conference on Membrane Computing.
 He also serves as Editorial Board Member of Complex & Intelligent Systems and International Journal of Bio-inspired Computing.

-Prof. Dr. Jörg Lässig leads the Enterprise Application Development Group of the University of Applied Sciences Zittau/Görlitz in Germany since 2011.
+Prof. Dr. Jörg Lässig leads the Enterprise Application Development Group (EAD) of the University of Applied Sciences Zittau/Görlitz (HSZG) in Germany since 2011.
 He holds degrees in Computer Science, Computational Physics, and received a Ph.D. in Computer Science for his research on efficient algorithms and models for the generation and control of cooperation networks at Chemnitz University of Technology (Germany), which he finished in 2009.
 Prof. Lässig has PostDocs at the Università della Svizzera italiana, Institute of Computational Sciences (Lugano, Switzerland) and the International Computer Science Institute Berkeley (California, USA).
+His EAD research group at HSZG and his IT security group with the Fraunhofer Society are focusing on topics concerned with intelligent data driven technologies for state-of-the-art IT infrastructures and services.
 His research directions include sustainable IT services, energy efficiency benchmarking, regional carbon footprints and energy informatics.

 6. Related Event: BOCIA'18 Workshop